-In an effort to expand awareness and support for youth and families experiencing homelessness in the District of Columbia, OSSE’s Homeless Education Program has established the Ally Partner Program.
-Through the program interested adults in local educational agencies, community based organizations and District of Columbia agencies assisting families and youth experiencing transitions in housing will receive training on how to become a trusted point of contact for students experiencing homelessness.
+In an effort to expand support and awareness for youth and families experiencing homelessness in the District of Columbia, OSSE’s Homeless Education Program has established the Ally Partner Program.
+Through the program, interested adults in local educational agencies, community based organizations and District of Columbia agencies assisting families and youth experiencing transitions in housing will receive training on how to become a trusted point of contact for students experiencing homelessness.
 Allies are adults who identify themselves as individuals to whom students can go for help, without worrying about stigma or embarrassment.

-This is the second year of the program awareness model to recruit other caring adults to serve in this important role.
-Once allies are trained and certified, you will receive a choice of Ally Partner buttons, posters, stickers, and resource packets to assist LEAs and their liaisons.
+This is the fourth year of the program awareness model to recruit other caring adults to serve in this important role.
+Once allies are trained and certified, you will receive an Ally Partner Program certificate in addition to Ally Partner buttons, posters, stickers, and District of Columbia community resource directory to assist LEAs and their liaisons.

 To qualify to serve as an ally, one must:

 - Be an OSSE employee, LEA or school-based partner who is passionate about the success of children and youth attending public or charter schools in the District who are experiencing homelessness;